Communio-Templorum/bylaws/Articles-of-Incorporation.md

 criteria to award the ranks of Sacerdos, Pontifex, and Flamen based upon services performed and education obtained.
 Each Order shall keep their own bylaws.

-All ordained priests of each Order shall be recognized as Active Members of this Corporation as long as they stay in good standing with their Order and fulfill the qualifications for Membership of this Corporation.
+All ordained priests of each Order shall be recognized as Active Members of the Corporation as long as they remain in good standing with their Order and fulfill the qualifications for Membership of the Corporation.

 The Flamines shall gather themselves together from time to time as the Collegium Flaminum for the election of Board of Directors and other business as they see fit.